Skip navigation

 General Advice for Your Application

 Remember that you are applying for a competitively awarded grant; your writing should be formal, careful, and professional.
-While your tone should be professional, the proposal review committee, which will evaluate the merits of your request for funding, consists of a group of faculty representatives from different academic disciplines.
+While your tone should be professional, the proposal review committee, which will evaluate the merits of your request for funding, consists of a group of faculty members from different academic disciplines.
 Since reviewers may not be experts in your specific area, you should explain concepts and define acronyms clearly for a general collegiate audience.

 Information You Will Be Asked to Provide in Your Application